 - A. The K-8 program will be assigned three classified employees of at least six (6) payroll hours per day.
 The assignment of these classified employees shall be:

 - 1. one to grades Pre K-5

 - 2. one to grades 6-8

-3. one to the libraries
+- 3. one to the ES library

+- B. These positions shall be in addition to those positions assigned to Chapter 1, Migrant, Special Education, Remediation, or other categorically funded programs.